- Title: The Order of Things

 The general grammar deals with the order of language signs to show how language represents thoughts.
 Thought represents itself, and that is language.
 The power of representation is in the order.
 General grammar seeks the universal language that represents all thoughts.

 - In the 16th century: the primitive language before Babel.
 It has markers to all objects in the world.

 - In the classical era: the language can represent all possible thoughts

 - In the contemporary era: the language that all people can communicate without translation

 (4) Natural History

 In the classical period, plants and animals are differentiated and grouped according to the order.
-The main criteria were the representation rather than function.
+The main criteria were the representation rather than the function.
 Once ordered, plants and animals were named (called by a common noun).

 (5) Study of Wealth

 The classical era was the period of mercantilism.
 Previously money (gold) should be as precious as goods to be used as an exchange medium.
-In the representation era, money (gold) became a symbol and it represented wealth.
-Exchanges were encouraged and by doing so wealth can be increased.
+In the representation era, money (gold) became a symbol, and it represented wealth.
+Exchanges were encouraged, and by doing so, wealth can be increased.